 Minor Subclass Members and Class Members (defined above in Section 5) will be collectively referred to as “Class Members.”

-If the proposed Settlement is approved by the Court, and after any appeals are resolved, Facebook has agreed to:
+If the Settlement becomes final, and if any appeals are filed, after any appeals are resolved, Facebook has agreed to:

 - Pay $20 million into a fund that can be used, in part, to pay claims of Class Members (including Minor Subclass Members) who appeared in a Sponsored Story.
 Each participating Class Member who submitted a valid and timely Claim Form (Authorized Claimant) may be eligible to receive up to $10.
 The amount, if any, paid to each Authorized Claimant depends upon the number of claims made, the costs of administering the settlement and providing notice to the class, the amount of attorneys’ fees and costs awarded by the Court, and other factors detailed in the Settlement Agreement.
 No one knows in advance how much each Authorized Claimant’s payment will be, and Authorized Claimants may be paid nothing at all.